Pressio/pressio-builder/README.md

 ## pressio-builder

-This repo provides scripts and tools to simplify and automate the building/installation process of Pressio and its TPLs.
+This repo provides scripts and tools to simplify and automate the building/installation process of `pressio` and its TPLs.

 ### Building TPLs
 To build the TPLs, do the following: